-Northwood University (www.northwood.edu/mi) is a private university with a unique and rigorous curriculum that focuses on the free enterprise system and preparation to compete in a global market economy.
+Northwood University is a private university with a unique and rigorous curriculum that focuses on the free enterprise system and preparation to compete in a global market economy.
 Northwood offers undergraduate and graduate programs in business.

-Davenport University (www.davenport.edu) offers degrees ranging from bachelor's and master's degrees to associate's degrees and one-year certificates.
+Davenport University offers degrees ranging from bachelor's and master's degrees to associate's degrees and one-year certificates.
 It has campuses in Saginaw and Midland counties.

-Central Michigan University (www.cmich.edu), with a main campus in Mount Pleasant, Mich., and 50 locations across the U.S., is nationally recognized for academic excellence in more than 200 programs.
+Central Michigan University, with a main campus in Mount Pleasant, Mich., and 50 locations across the U.S., is nationally recognized for academic excellence in more than 200 programs.
 Cutting-edge research, new facilities, graduate programs and top faculty ensure an education that is one of the best in the state.